-- 1. Any term used in these Guidelines that is not defined herein carries the meaning as per the relevant legislation.
-Unless otherwise stated, the following terms appearing in these Guidelines should be applied to mean: - Bearer shares Negotiable instruments that accord ownership in a corporation to the person who possesses the bearer share certificate.
-Close associate Any individual who is widely and publicly known to maintain an unusually close relationship with a politically exposed person (PEP) and includes a person who is in a position to conduct substantial domestic and international financial transactions on behalf of a - PEP.
-For the purpose of deciding whether a person is a known close associate of a PEP, a financial institution need only have regard to any information which is in its possession, or which is publicly known. - Competent authority All administrative and law enforcement authorities concerned with combating money laundering and terrorist financing, including the Financial Intelligence Unit (FIU) and supervisors. - Customer Due Diligence The care a reasonable person should take before entering into an agreement or transaction with another party.
+1. Any term used in these Guidelines that is not defined herein carries the meaning as per the relevant legislation.
+Unless otherwise stated, the following terms appearing in these Guidelines should be applied to mean:

+Negotiable instruments that accord ownership in a Bearer shares corporation to the person who possesses the bearer share certificate.

+Close associate Any individual who is widely and publicly known to maintain an unusually close relationship with a politically exposed person (PEP) and includes a person who is in a position to conduct substantial domestic and international financial transactions on behalf of a PEP.
+For the purpose of deciding whether a person is a known close associate of a PEP, a financial institution need only have regard to any information which is in its possession, or which is publicly known.

+Competent authority All administrative and law enforcement authorities concerned with combating money laundering and terrorist financing, including the Financial Intelligence entering into an agreement or transaction with another party.
 It includes not only establishing the identity of customers, but also monitoring account activity to determine those transactions that do not conform with the normal or expected transactions for that customer or type of account.
-Facility Any account or arrangement which is provided by a financial institution to a facility holder which may be used by the facility holder to conduct two or more transactions.
+Facility - Any account or arrangement which is provided by a financial institution to a facility holder which may be used by the facility holder to conduct two or more transactions.
 It specifically includes provision for safe custody, including safety deposit boxes.
-Facility holder A person in whose name the facility is established and includes any person to whom that facility is assigned or who is authorized to conduct transactions through that facility.
-Financial institution Entities in Belize that are licensed under the BFIA and IBA, credit unions registered under the CUA and money transfer services providers registered the Exchange Control Regulations.
-(See Appendix 1) Immediate family The parents, siblings, spouse, children and in-laws of the person who has been designated a PEP.
-Intermediary A financial institution, such as a bank, that acts as a conduit between suppliers of funds (depositors) and users of funds (borrowers).
-Money Transfer Services Providers Money remittance companies; check cashers; issuers, sellers and redeemers of money orders and travelers cheques; currency exchange houses and stored value product companies.
+Facility holder - A person in whose name the facility is established and includes any person to whom that facility is assigned or who is authorized to conduct transactions through that facility.
+Financial institution - Entities in Belize that are licensed under the BFIA and IBA, credit unions registered under the CUA and money transfer services providers registered the Exchange Control Regulations.
+(See Appendix 1) Immediate family - The parents, siblings, spouse, children and in-laws of the person who has been designated a PEP.
+Intermediary - A financial institution, such as a bank, that acts as a conduit between suppliers of funds (depositors) and users of funds (borrowers).
+Money Transfer Services Providers - Money remittance companies; check cashers; issuers, sellers and redeemers of money orders and travelers cheques; currency exchange houses and stored value product companies.
 These businesses accept cash, cheques, other monetary instruments or stored value in one location and payment of a corresponding sum in cash or other form to a beneficiary is made in another location by means of a communication, message, transfer or through a clearing network to which the money transfer business belongs.
 This excludes the sale of postal money orders by the Post Office.
 Remittances may be domestic or international.
-A person carrying on money transfer services on Money transmission agent behalf of a money transfer service provider.
+Money transmission agent - A person carrying on money transfer services on behalf of a money transfer service provider.
 Occasional transaction Any one-off transaction including but not limited to cash, that is conducted by a person without an account or facility at the financial institution.
-Payable-through accounts Correspondent accounts that are used directly by third parties to transact business on their own behalf.
-Person A natural person or a legal person and includes, among others, a corporation, partnership, trust or estate, joint stock company, association, syndicate, joint venture, or other unincorporated organization or group, capable of acquiring rights or entering into obligations.